High Tea in Vancouver

 Why High Tea in Vancouver is Worth Your Time

 Before diving into specific spots, let’s set the scene.
 Vancouver’s love affair with tea goes beyond a simple drink order.
-The city’s British roots are part of the reason afternoon tea remains popular.
-Still, the blend of modern culinary creativity and access to local ingredients makes Vancouver’s high tea scene unique.
+The city’s British roots are part of the reason afternoon tea Vancouver remains popular.
+Still, the blend of modern culinary creativity and access to local ingredients makes Vancouver’s tea culture unique.

 • Locally-sourced ingredients